mavoll/SimpleObjectDetectionAndTracking/README.md

 </p>

 ## Raspberry Pi
-To use with an Raspberry Pi:
+To use with an Raspberry Pi do something like this:

 ```python
 import io